International Educational Development, MSEd

-All eligible students must complete an approved 12 week, international internship in an education and development oriented organization (typically in the summer), where there are productive work opportunities, and where interns have the skills that match the position openings.5 Domestic placements may be considered for those who request it.
+All eligible students may complete an approved 12 week, international internship in an education and development oriented organization (typically in the summer), where there are productive work opportunities, and where interns have the skills that match the position openings.
+Domestic placements may be considered for those who request them.

 Both quantitative and qualitative courses prepare students in the practical and theoretical implications of collecting, interpreting, analyzing and presenting data on the human condition broadly (and education/learning in particular).

 Candidates for the M.S.Ed. degree must demonstrate knowledge of the field of education beyond the area of specialization.
 Students must complete one approved graduate level (500 and above) GSE course outside the student’s area of specialization, earning a grade of “B” or better.
 In IEDP, the requirement must meet the additional following criteria/conditions: The chief focus should not be on international, global or development contexts.
 Students should confer with their faculty advisor for further guidance.